Navalag/camagru/README.md

 - :large_orange_diamond:  add frames, effects or filters on captured photo or as preview on video stream;

-- :large_orange_diamond:  save edited image to a personal gallery (and offcourse - database :wink:);
+- :large_orange_diamond:  save edited image to a personal gallery (and of course - database :wink:);

 - :large_orange_diamond:  delete personal images.